abiwat/kickstarter-analysis/README.md

 The client Louise fundraising campaign nearly completed the goal in a short peroid of time.
 She now wants to analysis how different campaigns fared in relation to their launch date and funding goals.

 ### Analysis and Challenges
-To begin the anaylsis, I began by extracting the year from the column "Date Created Conversion".
+To begin the anaylsis, I began by extracting the year from the column "Date Created Conversion" using the excel formula YEAR().
 I then created a pivot table (Outcomes Based on Launch Date) using the following settings:

 - Sort: Parent Category
 - Value: Count of Outcomes
 - X axis - Outcome
 - Y axis - Date Created Conversion

-I the sorted the selected data by Parent Category: theater.
-I created a line graph using this pivot table.
+I sorted the selected data by Parent Category: theater and created a line graph using this pivot table.
 ![Theater_Outcomes_vs_Launch](https://github.com/abiwat/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

-I then created a sheet titled Outcomes Based on Goals.
-Titled columns to hold data:
+To analysis the outcome of the fundraising campaigns based on the goals of those campaigns, I created a sheet titled Outcomes Based on Goals with columns titled:

 - Goal
 - Number Successful